Shuggie Otis: Biography

 In 1969, Al Kooper asked Otis to be the featured guest on the second installment (Kooper Session) of the Super Session album series that had previously included Stephen Stills and Mike Bloomfield.Kooper and the then-fifteen-year-old Otis recorded the whole album over one weekend in New York.
 After returning to Los Angeles, Otis, along with his father and singer Delmar "Mighty Mouth" Evans, performed on the album Cold Shot (by the elder Otis), released in 1969 on the Los Angeles-based Kent label.
 Another obscure album this three-man team recorded was the extremely rare and risque Snatch & The Poontangs, on which Otis recorded tracks under the pseudonym "Prince Wunnerful".

 Otis released his first solo album later that year entitled Here Comes Shuggie Otis on Epic Records.
 Guest musicians on his debut included Johnny, Leon Haywood, Al McKibbon, Wilton Felder.
 This further established his reputation and catapulted him to the attention of B. B. King, who was quoted in a 1970 issue of Guitar Player magazine saying Otis was his "favorite new guitarist".
 Some of the artists Otis performed and recorded with during that time include Frank Zappa (having played electric bass on the instrumental, "Peaches en Regalia" from the 1969 album Hot Rats), Etta James, Eddie Vinson, Richard Berry, Louis Jordan, and Bobby 'Blue' Bland, among many others.

 The album Otis received the most recognition for was his second Epic Records release in 1971, Freedom Flight, which featured his hit "Strawberry Letter 23".
-Both the album and single reached the Billboard Top 200 and the Billboard Hot 100, respectively and caught the attention of Brothers Johnson guitarist George Johnson, who then played it for producer Quincy Jones.
+The single caught the attention of Brothers Johnson guitarist George Johnson, who then played it for producer Quincy Jones.
 They covered the song and it became a hit.
 Even though Otis played most of his own parts in the studio, the lineup on this album was quite extensive, including keyboardist George Duke and Aynsley Dunbar of Frank Zappa, Journey and Whitesnake fame.